gboeing/ppd534/syllabus/readme.md

 # Questions and Assistance

-I am available if you need help throughout the semester and I am happy to answer your questions.
-By email, you should expect a reply typically within one working day.
+We are available if you need help throughout the semester and are happy to answer your questions.
+By email, you should expect a reply typically within approximately one working day.
 Office hours info is provided at the beginning of the syllabus.

+### Who to contact

+If you have a general question about the homework or lectures, contact the TA first.
+If you have a specific coding/software question or problem, contact the tutor first.

+### How to ask a coding question

-Given the nature of this course, I do expect a few things of you before you seek my assistance with code:
+Given the nature of this course, we do expect a few things of you before you seek assistance with coding questions:

   1. Close all open programs, restart your computer, then try your task again
   2. Search google and stackoverflow for the topic/problem (for example, the name of the function you're struggling with or the error message you are seeing)
   3. Go back through the relevant lecture materials to look for any insights
   4. Go back through the assigned reading materials to look for any insights

-If the above steps haven't solved your problem, shoot me an email (or drop by office hours) and include the following information:
+If the above steps haven't solved your problem, send an email (or drop by office hours) and include the following information:

   1. A detailed description of what you're trying to do, why, and how
-  2. A [minimal reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) of your code so far
+  2. A [minimal reproducible example](https://stackoverflow.com/help/minimal-reproducible-example) of your code so far (do not send screenshots of code)
-  3. What you've already tried to do to solve your problem and what you have learned from it (specifically, explain to me the results of steps 1-4 above, including relevant links from stackoverflow etc)
+  3. What you've already tried to do to solve your problem and what you have learned from it (specifically, explain the results of steps 1-4 above, including relevant links from stackoverflow etc)

-I do not ask for this to be pedantic.
-Rather, I need it to be able to help you solve your problem.
+We do not ask for this to be pedantic.
+Rather, we need it to be able to help you solve your code problem.

 # Materials

-Due to copyrights, course reading materials will be shared on blackboard for enrolled students to freely download.
+Due to copyright, course reading materials will be shared on blackboard for enrolled students to freely download.
 The course lectures assume you that have read the assigned readings prior to the class session and are now reasonably fluent in their contents and ready to discuss/debate them in class.

 Coursework will be based on free open-source software.